-At Ormond Neuroscience, we’ve been using vagal nerve stimulation (VNS) with our patients for a few years.
-Remarkably, it has turned out to be an amazing treatment that benefits patients with a range of different brain-related conditions.
-These include recovery from stroke, traumatic brain injury and other conditions that have caused damage to brain tissue.
-Moreover, VNS is also very helpful for patients who are suffering from depression, high levels of anxiety, bad mood swings, and post-traumatic stress disorder.
+At Ormond Neuroscience, we’ve been using vagus nerve stimulation (VNS) with our patients for a few years.
+It has turned out to be an effective treatment that benefits patients with a range of different brain-related conditions.
+These include stroke, traumatic brain injury and other conditions that have caused damage to brain tissue.
+Moreover, VNS is helpful for patients who are suffering from depression, high levels of anxiety, mood swings, and post-traumatic stress disorder.

-Additionally, we have had spectacular success with controlling epileptic seizures in drug-resistant patients.
-Likewise, patients with atrial fibrillation have benefitted to an astonishing degree.
-Furthermore, vagal nerve stimulation has benefits for memory and cognitive functioning, which is very useful in older patients with mild cogntivie impairment or those in the early stages of dementia.
-Additionally, scientific research shows that VNS is useful for:
+Additionally, we have had impressive success damping epileptic seizures in drug-resistant patients.
+Likewise, patients with atrial fibrillation have benefitted.
+Furthermore, VNS has benefits for memory and cognitive functioning, which is useful in older patients with mild cogntivie impairment or those in the early stages of dementia.
+Scientific research shows that VNS is also useful for:

 - Chronic pain